dfmorrison/cava-actup/README.md

 By default `run-cava-actup-server.sh‘ runs `recency-model`, but that is essentially just a parameter passed to the Lisp code.

+When run as above a default model is selected from among those available.
+To choose a different model pass its name as an argument to the script, for example, `run-cava-actup-server.sh recency-frequency‘.

+Note that there’s a minor testing and debugging kludge in this run script that checks on the user name;
+you don’t want to run this as a user named `dfm` or bad things may happen.

+## Errors ##

+If an error is detected when handling a message instead of the above result a different JSON object will be returned, containing four slots, all with string values:

+* `error`: the Common Lisp name of the error’s type

+* `message` the JSON message that was being processed when the error was detected

+* `description`: the text the Common Lisp listener would have displayed when reporting the error interactively

+* `backtrace`: a backtrace from the point the error was detected; this is typically a longish string containing line feeds

 ## Next steps ##

 Next steps include